jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

     });
 ```

-Here we use the [`destroy()`](https://kaboomjs.com/#destroy) to remove the block object from play, and then increment our score by the block's points value.
+Here we use the [`destroy()`](https://kaboomjs.com/#destroy) function to remove the block object from play, and then increment our score by the block's points value.

 Now that we're changing the `score` variable, it's important that we display it on the screen, along with `lives`.
 Add the following code to the "game" scene, below your collision code: